Dean Smith: Norwich City part company with manager

 Dean Smith has been sacked by Norwich City after their 2-1 loss at 10-man Luton Town on Boxing Day left the East Anglia club fifth in the Championship, 12 points off the automatic promotion spots.

+Assistant manager Craig Shakespeare and first-team coach Liam Bramley have also left Carrow Road.

+Head of development Steve Weaver and set-piece coach Allan Russell have taken caretaker charge of the team.

-Norwich's defeat at Kenilworth Road, courtesy of Luton substitute Cauley Woodrow's 90th-minute strike, was the club's second in succession after losing to Blackburn Rovers nine days earlier.
+Norwich's defeat at Kenilworth Road, courtesy of Luton substitute Cauley Woodrow's 90th-minute strike, was the club's second in succession under Smith after losing to Blackburn Rovers nine days earlier.

 And Smith, 51, admitted in his post-match press conference that he was facing the toughest spell of his managerial career.